kristofferlind/NETProjise/README.md

 Node, grunt, karma and protractor will be used for client and e2e testing.

 ##Modifications
-* Will probably use signalr instead of socket.io, found a library for socket.io, but i'm pretty sure it's nowhere near as stable.
+* Will probably use signalr instead of socket.io.
 * Remote management from IDE will not be implemented(it's not in there now either, just an idea in the model)
 * I might skip team management and document management to save time.
 * Add commit logs